Best Down Pillows: Reviews and Buyer’s Guide

 This does not mean that a down pillow is the same thing as a feather pillow.
 Down and feather pillows have distinct feels and features.

 Unlike other pillow types, down can be re-cased, meaning the down can be removed and re-stuffed into a new casing when the old one becomes worn and/or stained.
 If properly taken care of, a down pillow can last up to 10 years.

 Companies selling down pillows should list the down versus feather ratio.
 To be labeled as a down pillow, the filling must contain 75% down— the other 25% can be feathers or down alternative.

 The down to feather ratio can also affect a pillow’s firmness levels.
-Higher amounts of down will produce a softer pillow, while a higher amount of feathers will result in a firmer pillow.
+Higher amounts of down will produce a softer pillow, while a higher amount of feathers will result in a firm pillow.

 Difference Between Down and Down Alternative

 Because of its luxurious feel, down is considered one of the most expensive pillows available.
 As a result, many manufacturers created down alternative pillows as a budget-friendly alternative.

 Down alternative has a similar look and feel to down, except it’s made with synthetic fibers, like polyester fiberfill.
 When it comes to down and down alternative pillows, down alternative can be a more cooling fill.
 Down alternative is also hypoallergenic— ideal for those who like the feel of down but are allergic to feathers.

 What to Look for in a Down Pillow

 Before you make a purchase, consider a few other features, such as, down type, fill power, cover thread count, and price.
 Knowing everything about a down pillow will help you choose the absolute best model for your needs and budget.